Community Involvement & Giving Back

 Epic Mountain Express Supports Local Communities

-Epic Mountain Express’ 21st Annual Fill the Van Food Drive was on Saturday, Nov.
-3. Vans outside of grocery stores in Aspen, Glenwood Springs, Eagle, Avon, Vail, Breckenridge, and Dillon collected thousands of pounds of non-perishable items and thousands of dollars in cash donations/ gift cards.
+Epic Mountain Express’ 22nd Annual Fill the Van Food Drive was on Saturday, Nov.
+16. Vans outside of grocery stores in El Jebel, Glenwood Springs, Eagle, Avon, Vail, Breckenridge, Frisco and Dillon collected thousands of pounds of non-perishable items and thousands of dollars in cash donations/ gift cards.
 As usual, volunteers were overwhelmed by the generosity of our community members.
-All Fill the Van donations benefit local food banks of Family & Intercultural Resource Center (FIRC) in Summit County, Vail Valley Salvation Army, and Lift Up in the Roaring Fork Valley.
+All Fill the Van donations benefit local food banks of Family & Intercultural Resource Center (FIRC) in Summit County, Vail Valley Salvation Army, and Lift Up! in the Roaring Fork Valley.

 Thank you to ALL who participated in the food drive and gave so generously.